Hide (Doctor Who): Synopsis

 In November 1974, Professor Alec Palmer and his assistant Emma Grayling collect photographic evidence of a ghost in Caliburn House.
 Professor Palmer is using Emma's strong psychic powers to create a connection that appears to summon the ghost.
 They are surprised by the arrival of the Eleventh Doctor and Clara, who claim to be from military intelligence.
 The Doctor shows interest in the investigation and Clara points out that the ghost appears in the same position within each photograph.

 The Doctor takes Clara in the TARDIS to examine their specific location at various points during Earth's history and repeatedly takes photographs of the same area.
 From his pictures the Doctor comes to the conclusion that the "Caliburn Ghast" is actually a pioneer time traveler named Hila Tacorian.
 Hila was trapped in a pocket universe where time moves more slowly.
 The Doctor prepares a device to stimulate Emma's psychic abilities to open a gateway to this pocket universe.
 Once opened, the Doctor will travel across and rescue Hila with a harness anchored in the normal world.

 The Doctor finds Hila in the pocket universe, and the two are followed and chased by a creature in the forest.
 Hila returns to Caliburn House, but the gateway closes before the Doctor can return.
 Clara pleads with the TARDIS via its holographic voice interface to help her save the Doctor, and after initially refusing the TARDIS finally opens up and allows Clara in.
 As Emma reopens the gateway again with Palmer's encouragement, the TARDIS briefly flies into the pocket universe and moves close to the ground, allowing the Doctor to jump and hang on before the creature can grab him.

 Before leaving the next morning, the Doctor stops to ask Emma if she could sense anything unusual about Clara, but Emma reveals that Clara seems normal to her.
 The Doctor concludes that Hila is a direct descendant of Emma and Palmer.
 He reasons that their relation resulted in a blood connection that helped Emma open the gateway to rescue Hila.
 The Doctor suddenly realises that there is another creature within Caliburn House, and the creature chasing the Doctor and Hila in the pocket universe is its mate which was trying to reunite with the creature.
-The Doctor asks Emma for a favour and they use Emma and the TARDIS to retrieve the other creature from the pocket universe.
+The Doctor asks Emma for a favour and they use Emma and the TARDIS to retrieve the other creature from the pocket universe and reunite them.